Today, I want to share the results of my 90-Day Content Marketing Challenge.

 - Create and publish 65 podcasts

-- Create and publish 65 Power Point Presentations and upload to Slide Share
+- Create and publish 65 Power Point Presentations and upload them to Slide Share

 - Write and publish 65 articles on MLM Gateway